ArthurTRamos/Grocery-Store---Web-Project/README.md

 ## Project Description

-This project implements a web page (front-end and back-end) of a grocery store.
-The site has the following funcionalities:
+This project implements a web page (front-end and back-end) for a grocery store.
+The site has the following functionalities:

-- Add an item and its quantity in the cart
+- Add an item and its quantity to the cart

-- Buy items
+- Purchase items

-- Create an account as a customer or an adm
+- Create an account as a customer or an admin

 - Edit items

-- Generate a recipe for items
+- Generate a recipe based on items in the cart

-The navegation diagram is
+The navigation diagram is shown below:
 ![Navegation](images/navigation.jpeg)

+The mock-ups are:
+- Landing Page:

+- Sign up/in Page:

+- CRUD Page:

+- User Page:

+- Cart Page:

+- Section Page:

+- Product Page:

+Regarding the information we will store on the server, we will need to save both clients' and administrators' personal information, such as name, ID, address, phone number, and email.
+Additionally, we will store product information, including name, price, number of items sold, items in stock, image, and brand.

 ## Comments About the Code